Caitlin Day, MSW, LSW

 • Support for adoptive and recipient parents of DCP — knowing when and how to share your child’s information, empowering your child in knowing and holding their own story, holding space for the many emotions accompanying these experiences

-• Navigating the impact of donor conception and/or adoption on self-perception — coping with DNA discoveries, identifying and integrating the complex emotions related to identity, navigating relationships with family (raised, adoptive, donor)
+• Support for adults who have experienced parental separation, DNA discoveries, and/or surprises — Navigating the impact on self-perception, coping with DNA discoveries, identifying and integrating the complex emotions related to identity, navigating relationships with family

 Children learn to understand the world and communicate through play.
 Using imagination and metaphor as a lens for understanding, we can gain insight into children’s inner worlds and help them feel and/or find the words to process the hard things.
 When children have experienced attachment injury, parent-child play can help rebuild healthy attachment and trust and make communication safer.